mharrisb1/openai-responses-python/docs/coverage.md

     [Legacy endpoints](https://platform.openai.com/docs/api-reference/completions) are not supported and are not on the roadmap.

-## Coverage

-The end-goal of this library is to support all OpenAI API routes but currently only a subset is supported.
-See the [roadmap](https://github.com/mharrisb1/openai-responses-python/blob/main/CONTRIBUTING.md#roadmap) for more information on support priority.
+The end-goal of this library is to eventually support all OpenAI API routes.
+See the [roadmap](https://github.com/mharrisb1/openai-responses-python/blob/main/CONTRIBUTING.md#roadmap) for more information.

 | Route                              |         Supported          |    Streaming Supported     | Route Type |
 | ---------------------------------- | :------------------------: | :------------------------: | ---------- |